-The current EU ETS prices are around 20-30 euros per tonne.
+The current 'price floor' operated by the UK is £18 per tonne, and EU ETS prices are around 20 euros per tonne.
 To generate a more reliable income stream, and to reflect the real social cost of carbon, we propose adopting the revised BEIS (Department for Business, Energy and Industrial Strategy) carbon values used for UK public policy appraisal.
 We believe this is also a reasonable starting level for a carbon tax because if it is set too low there is insufficient incentive to drive decarbonisation of the economy.